The Girl with Two Husbands: Summary

 Meanwhile, in another country, a queen goes for a walk in the mountains, sights a snake and sighs that she has no children, for even a snake has its young.
-Thus, she prays to God to have a son, even in the shape of a snake.
+Thus, she prays to God to give her a son, even in the shape of a snake.
 Thus, a snake son is born to her, but he cannot be born, since he bites any midwife that approaches him.
 Back to the princess's stepmother, she hears of this situation and decides to send her stepdaughter to help in the second queen's delivery.
 Fearing for her life, the princess goes to a priest to confess, and admits to her mother's murder.
 The priest chastises her and orders her to seek forgiveness and advice on her mother's tomb.
 The princess goes to her mother's grave and, in tears, asks for her forgiveness.
 Her mother's ghost's voice says she will help her, despite her death by her hands: the princess is to wear iron gloves and place a cauldron of boiling milk under the queen; the snake will sense the milk and exit his mother's body, then the princess is to take the snake with the iron gloves and tend to him.

 The princess follows her mother's spirit's advice and delivers the snake prince.
 Next, the snake son's father bring wet nurses to suckle the prince, but he bites them all to death.
 The princess's stepmother sends the princess again to die, but she is advised on the queen's grave to use the iron gloves to suckle him.
 The third time, the snake son is ready to learn his letters, but he kills every tutor that his father has sent to teach him.
 The stepmother sends the princess to teach the snake son, since she was the one who helped in his delivery and in his feeding.
 The princess goes to her mother's grave in search of advice, and the queen's ghost tells her to use an iron rod to keep the snake at bay during her lessons.